 Most styling of a form can be achieved using our responsive layout editor and customize tools, but sometimes you will want to apply more granular styling using some custom CSS (Cascading Style Sheet).
 This article describes how to use CSS to style forms created with WS Form.

-If you require additional assistance with CSS, please see our Custom Project Development page.
+If you require additional assistance understanding CSS, please see our Custom Project Development article.

 Basic Examples